khofstadter/CS220-AU-navigating-the-digital-world/project-management.md

 <br><br>

 ### 5. deployment stage
-- here we publish i.e. distribute, disseminate, share, advertise our work
+- here we publish i.e. distribute, disseminate, share and advertise our work
 - important to contextualise for different channels (synchronise your work with your target audience's thinking e.g. by using context specific vocabulary)
-- your portfolio website can have the full project or a brief outline with an external hyperlink
+- your portfolio website can have the full project or a brief outline with an external hyperlink e.g. as seen on https://khofstadter.com/

 <!--
 - no need to know everything before you start/ship